joewee97/MAPE/README.md

 # MAPE
 M.A.P.E., short for Monitoring Automated Plant Ecosystem.
 This project is used to monitor environmental factors that can best nurture a plant's requirement.

-Using a Raspberry Pi, it collects data variables using sensors and execute actions based on the data collected using MySQL and stored in a database and accessible through a web-based UI using PHP and HTML.
+Using a Raspberry Pi, it collects data variables using sensors with Python and execute actions simultaneously based on the data collected and stored in a database using MySQL and accessible through a web-based UI with PHP and HTML.

-Sensors and modules are instructed to do the following using Python:
+Sensors and modules are instructed to do the following:
 •DHT11, a sensor that to detect temperature and humidity.

 •Soil moisture sensor, used to detect moisture in a soil.